 Everyone knows that the price of gold has skyrocketed over the past decade.
 During 2002 gold averaged around $300 per ounce, and by 2012 it climbed over $1,700 per troy ounce.
 Precious stones have also increased in value.
-An “average” 1 ct diamond sells for $10,000 more today than in 2002.
-These price increases can have a serious impact on your bankruptcy case.
+An “average” 1 CT diamond sells for $10,000 more today than in 2002.
+These price increases can have a serious impact on jewelry in bankruptcy cases.

 During a Chapter 13 bankruptcy case in Kentucky or Southern Indiana you get to keep all of your jewelry, no matter the value.
-A Chapter 13 bankruptcy is funded by payments from your income.
+Set payments from your income funds a Chapter 13 bankruptcy.
 You pay what you can afford over three to five years.
-Any remaining debt is discharged at the end of the repayment period.
+Any remaining debt undergoes a discharge at the end of the repayment period.

 On the other hand, filing a Chapter 7 bankruptcy could put your jewelry at risk.
 That is because a Chapter 7 bankruptcy is a liquidation process.
 State and federal laws allow you to keep certain property that is reasonably necessary to your fresh start after bankruptcy.
 These laws are called commonly called “exemptions” and protect your assets from creditors and from the bankruptcy trustee.